Keone Kela: Tecolotes de los Dos Laredos

 On February 6, 2024, Kela signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 42 relief outings for Dos Laredos, he compiled a 2.70 ERA with 40 strikeouts across 40 innings pitched.
 In late July, Kela was suspended for the remainder of the season, with the Mexican League fining him for his conduct during a game against Dorados de Chihuahua.

 On April 14, 2025, Kela re-signed with the Tecolotes.

 Chicago White Sox

 On April 16, 2025, Kela signed a minor league contract with the Chicago White Sox.
 In 16 appearances split between the Double-A Birmingham Barons and Triple-A Charlotte Knights, he struggled to a 1–2 record and 7.11 ERA with 27 strikeouts and one save over 19 innings of work.
 Kela was released by the White Sox organization on June 15.

 Tecolotes de los Dos Laredos (second stint)

 On June 20, 2025, Kela signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 14 games of relief, he posted a 1-1 record with a 2.70 ERA and 18 strikeouts over 13 1/3 innings pitched.

+Olmecas de Tabasco

+On February 3, 2026, Kela was traded to the Olmecas de Tabasco of the Mexican League.
+In 29 games he threw 30.1 innings of relief going 2-2 with a 2.37 ERA and 30 strikeouts.

+Shenzhen Bluesox

+On August 10, 2026, Kela signed with the Shenzhen Bluesox of Chinese Professional Baseball.